-Introducing ' her Majesty’ Sicilian eggplant caponata: It is one of the typical Sicilian cuisine par excellence, but there are countless variants served on the boards of the island.
+Introducing ' her Majesty’ the Sicilian caponata of eggplant: the caponata is one of the typical sicilian cuisine par excellence, but there are countless variants served on the boards of the island.
+Obviously, on my You Tube Channel you will also find the VIDEO RECEIVE STEP BY STEP.
 More or less vinegar, with or without pine nuts, There are those who will put us even the peppers.
 Vegetarian dish but rich and unique flavor, eggplant caponata is characterized dall'agrodolce.
-This is the variant of my family, the only one I really satisfies, so much so that I never order the caponata in the restaurant because I am invariably disappointed.
+This is the variant of my family, the only one I really satisfies, so much so that I don't ever order restaurant caponata because rest invariably disappointed.

-The eggplant caponata is a very respectable starter, But if you want to use it as the second is ideal with the cutlets, meat or fish, But even with a simple straightforward swordfish, Grilled.
-I recommend just to taste the eggplant caponata strictly cold, never hot or even warm.
+The eggplant caponata is a Starter respectfully, but if you want to use it as rich outline it's ideal with cutlets, meat or fish, But even with a simple straightforward swordfish, Grilled.
+I only recommend that you enjoy the aubergine caponata strictly cold, never hot or even warm.
 You can use red wine vinegar, as per Sicilian tradition or apples that is a bit’ more delicate, especially if you're not used to the sweet and sour sauce.
 Yet, I was advised of the possibility of blanch the celery before proceeding with the recipe.
 I do not do it because to prepare the caponata of eggplant I use only the heart of celery, tender.
 It has also been reported the use of tomato paste diluted with lukewarm water in place of the tomato pulp, take your pick.

 2 black oval eggplants (durona nera di palermo) or violette messinesi not large

 green olives in brine, to taste

-- 1 red onion, instead of Tropea
+1 red onion, instead of Tropea

 a handful of capers

 3 sticks of celery (only the heart, the more tender ribs)

 400 grams of chopped tomatoes

 extra virgin olive oil, to taste

 salt to taste

 peanut oil for frying, to taste

-- 50 ml red wine vinegar or Apple crisp
+50 ml red wine vinegar or Apple crisp

 2 tablespoons of sugar

-Squeeze the eggplant and fry in peanut oil (or light olive, If you prefer) over medium heat, taking care to turn them every now and then: When the eggplants are golden, put them on absorbent paper to remove excess oil.
+Squeeze the eggplant and fry in peanut oil (or light olive, If you prefer) over medium heat, taking care to turn them every now and then: When the eggplants are golden, put them on absorbent paper to eliminate excess oil.

 Slice the onion into pieces about half a centimeter celery, after having eliminated all filamentous parts.
-Put celery and onion in a pan with olive oil and two tablespoons of water (so the vegetables do not burn) and Cook, over medium heat, until onions and celery will not become translucent (It will take about 10 minutes).
+Put celery and onion in a pan with extra virgin olive oil and two tablespoons of water (so the vegetables do not burn) and Cook, over medium heat, until onions and celery will not become translucent (It will take about 10 minutes).
 Cut the olives into slices by eliminating the core.
-Desalinize the capers under running water.
+Unsasing capers under running water.
 Add the olives and capers to the sauce celery and onion, simmer two minutes and finally add the tomato.
 Season with salt.
 Cook the sauce for the caponata for 10 minutes.